nicolasfara/cheese-ontology/docs/content/_index.md

 ## Query #5

-_"Get all cheese made from animal milk"_
+_"Get all cheese aged in a pit in the province of Forlì-Cesena"_

 ```sql
 PREFIX rdfs: <http://www.w3.org/2000/01/rdf-schema#>